CAS Quality Management of Humanitarian Projects

 There is no available scholarship for this programme.

-At the end of the course, participants will be able to apply a qualitative framework in order to manage projects and teams in line with local and international prerogatives.
+At the end of the CAS, participants will be able to apply a qualitative framework in order to manage projects and teams in line with local and international prerogatives.

 - Analyse humanitarian contexts